SignatureSurveys.com looks like a normal survey site, where you can sign up and earn by sharing your opinion.

-Usually I would of course reach out to support and try to get the bonus.
-In this case, I however know I am not interested in using Signature Surveys further, after having seen what it offers, so the $5 will not do me any good anyways.
-But if you join, just be aware you have to keep an eye on the bonus and try to get it, if you do not get it automatically.
+Usually, I would, of course, reach out to support and try to get the bonus.
+In this case, I, however, know I am not interested in using Signature Surveys further after having seen what it offers, so the $5 will not do me any good anyway.
+But if you join, just be aware you have to keep an eye on the bonus and try to get it if you do not get it automatically.

 You have to sign up for every single one of these offers to get your $20 bonus.
 As far as I can see, all of them are free to sign up for, and several of the sites on the list are great and legit survey sites.

-In my opinion it is not worth taking these 8 offers to get the bonus.
-Your time is better spent on the top paying survey sites, where you can take actual surveys and do not get all the spam.
+In my opinion, it is not worth taking these 8 offers to get the bonus.
+Your time is better spent on the top paying survey sites, where you can take actual surveys and not get all the spam.

 How do you get paid?